superfly/docs/going-to-production.html.md

 3. Sign up for a [Plan](/plans) to get email support

 With the foundation pieces in place, there are additional things to consider.

-## Exporting Logs

-- Create Fideloper's NATs log article in docs and link to it from here.